-The Democracy activity supports and guides all the activities carried out by the Timaru District Council.
-It enables the Council to function and provide stable, transparent, effective, efficient and accountable local governance to the District.
+The Democracy activity supports and guides all the activities carried out by Council.
+It enables Council to function and provide stable, transparent, effective, efficient and accountable local governance to the District.

 The elected members of Council set direction, lead and make decisions.
-This is focused around progressing Council's Strategic Direction, with the overall goal of improving community wellbeing.
+This is focused around progressing Council's Strategic Direction, with the overall goal of improving community well-being.